Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarket.md

 ### `bid`

 Allows a user to place an sUSD bid on one or the other side of the market.

-To process the bid, the market increments the user's [bid balance](#bidsof) on the appropriate option contract, as well as incrementing the total value deposited both [here](#deposited) and in the [factory contract](BinaryOptionMarketFactory.md#totaldeposited).
-The bid quantities having been updated, the option prices are [updated](#_updateprices) to reflect the changed odds.
+To process a bid, the market increments the user's [bid balance](#bidsof) on the appropriate option contract, as well as incrementing the total value deposited both [in this market](#deposited) and in the [factory contract](BinaryOptionMarketFactory.md#totaldeposited).
+The deposit quantities having been updated, the option prices are [recomputed](#_updateprices) to reflect the changed odds.

-The sUSD quantity is withdrawn from the message sender's wallet by a call to [BinaryOption.transferFrom](BinaryOption.md#transferfrom), so the caller must have ensured that they have granted the market sufficient [approval](BinaryOption.md#approve) and that they possess a sufficient sUSD balance to support the bid.
+The value of the bid is withdrawn from the message sender's sUSD balance by a call to `ERC20.transferFrom`, so the caller must have ensured that they have granted the market sufficient approval and that they have enough sUSD to support the bid.

 The transaction reverts if this function is called outside the bidding period.